aryeelab/nanopore-tools/README.md

 womtool graph preprocess_flowcell.wdl > preprocess_flowcell.dot
 ```

-This graph can be edited if necessary, and then visualized with graphviz (`brew install graphviz`):
+This graph can be edited if necessary (such as to label edges with inputs/outputs), and then visualized with graphviz (`brew install graphviz`):

 ```
 dot preprocess_flowcell.dot -Tpng -o preprocess_flowcell.png
 ```

+The graph at the top of this page is produced in this way.